 Now the temperature has dropped we are eating more comfort food (one of the reasons I like this time of year so much).
 Roast dinners, homemade soups and fruit crumbles made from foraged and local fruit.
 I’m currently eyeballing recipes for butternut pecan sweet potato mash and orecchiette with cavolo nero and hazelnut pesto.

 Our friends are having a baby in just under a months time so I’ve been beavering away on a baby blanket.
 I finished a pair of socks that I need to blog about and have a bag of knitted hats to post for Innocent’s Big Knit 2015.
-November has been a productive month.

 Tired.
 So much so that my eyes have started to feel papery underneath!
 It’s been making me feel run down so I’ve been drinking echinacea tea to give my immune system a boost.
-Roll on the Christmas holidays when it’s totally okay to eat too much at lunchtime and doze off for as long as you need.

-I’m also feeling happy the cold weather has arrived!
+I’m also feeling happy the cold weather has arrived.
 Summer is okay but I much prefer the cooler seasons.
 Although saying that I really miss gardening at this time of year.

 The darker evenings.
 I know that might sound odd but Guildford High Street looks so nice all lit up by shop windows and Christmas lights.

 One of my dreams is to live near mountains and forest and visiting Bergen last year made that desire even stronger.
 Although we’ll probably never live somewhere like this it’s a nice distraction to have.